 AS Ltd’s fabric and wool suppliers are not prepared to provide credit terms to AS Ltd, and require full up-front payments.
 AS Ltd now finds itself squeezed for working capital to finance this profitable opportunity, as well as facing the risk of not being paid for its duvets.

 AS Ltd’s bank recommends trade credit insurance to mitigate this payment risk.

-In light of only having one buyer to insure, for a seasonal contract, AS Ltd finds it difficult to obtain private insurance, and is referred to the New Zealand Export Credit Office (NZECO).
+In light of only having one buyer to insure, for a seasonal contract, AS Ltd finds it difficult to obtain private insurance, and is referred to the New Zealand Export Credit (NZEC).

-While NZECO typically only supports exporters, it has the ability to also provide its solutions to New Zealand firms that are supplying goods or services that are integral to an exporting firm’s delivery of exports.
-Given that AS Ltd is manufacturing the duvets for export by OB Exports, NZECO is able to offer its support to AS Ltd.
+While NZEC typically only supports exporters, it has the ability to also provide its solutions to New Zealand firms that are supplying goods or services that are integral to an exporting firm’s delivery of exports.
+Given that AS Ltd is manufacturing the duvets for export by OB Exports, NZEC is able to offer its support to AS Ltd.